GoSHIFT Service FAQ

 - Maximum levy is $45.45 ex GST

-If a normal car shift (without CBD) is booked, and the Runner was given CBD jobs, Runner has the right to reject the CBD jobs, or accept the CBD jobs with automatically payments based on the above calculations.
+If a normal car shift (without CBD) is booked, and the Runner was given CBD jobs, Runner has the right to reject the CBD jobs or accept the CBD jobs with automatic payments based on the above calculations.

-If a CBD car shift is booked, and the Runner was not given any CBD jobs, the Runner is still entitled for the minimum CBD levy.
+If a CBD car shift is booked, and the Runner was not given any CBD jobs, the Runner is still entitled to the minimum CBD levy.